← Illusions in the Boardroom

 How to have the first conversation with your CTO after reading this book.
 The specific question to ask, how to interpret the response, and three distinctive CTO profiles that determine what happens next.

-The structural changes described in the preceding chapters require one conversation before any programme, fund, or charter can be authorised.
+Before any programme, fund, or charter can be authorised, the board must have one conversation.
 This chapter is for the board member who needs to have it.

 If you have read this far, the next step is a conversation.

 Have it one-on-one, not in a committee.
 Frame it as seeking understanding, not delivering a verdict.
 Acknowledge that the CTO may experience this as an ambush: a board member arriving with a structural diagnosis that implicates the technology organisation.
-Elena experienced the same dynamic in Chapter 13 when she first confronted the gap between the board narrative and the operational reality.
+Elena faced exactly that reaction in Chapter 13 when she first confronted the gap between the board narrative and the operational reality.
 The goal is not to present conclusions but to ask a question and listen to the answer.

 If the answer is a process name and a concrete obstacle, you have a starting point.
 If the answer is a programme proposal, a steering committee, or a request to scope the initiative first, you have diagnosed the problem the book describes.